sranjan-git/sranjan-git/README.md

 ## 🌟 Certifications

-- High Performance Codin, iamNeo
+- High Performance Coding, iamNeo
 - Quantum Computing Fundamentals by Udemy
 - AWS Cloud Practitioner & Essentials by AWS
 - HTML, CSS and JavaScript for Web Developers by Coursera